Skip to content

 Things to Do in Snow Canyon State Park

 Hiking is the prime activity in the canyon.
-As soon as you drive in, you can quickly see why.
-Gorgeous red and white sandstone streaks, together with black lava flows spilling along the canyon floor, create a perfect playground for exploring on foot.
+Gorgeous red and white sandstone streaks and black lava flows spilling along the canyon floor create a perfect playground for exploring the park’s 18 hiking trails, many of which are interconnected.
 Along with slot canyons to enter and lava tubes to explore, the sweeping vistas and overlooks might have you grabbing for your camera.
-You’ll need more than one day to do a thorough job of exploring the park’s 18 hiking trails.
-For more information on the hiking trails in Snow Canyon State Park and Greater Zion, visit our trails website.

 Rock climber at Snow Canyon State Park

-Besides simply biking the main road through the park, two other bike-friendly trails exist.
-The first is Whiptail Trail, an out-and-back, paved path that runs from the south entrance and through about two-thirds of the canyon.
-Delightful for bikers of all experience levels, but the last quarter mile is steep.
-There’s always the option to turnaround before this steep climb.
+In addition to cycling Snow Canyon Drive, Snow Canyon hosts two other bike-friendly trails.
+Whiptail Trail is an out-and-back, paved path running from the south entrance and through about two-thirds of the canyon.
+Delightful for bikers of all experience levels, but there’s always the option to turn around before the last quarter mile’s steep climb.

 Horseback riding through Snow Canyon State Park